cofacts/media-manager/README.md

       original
 ```

 It is designed so that Media Manager can retrieve files using path prefix.
+You may refer to [the wiki](https://github.com/cofacts/media-manager/wiki/Media-Manager-Design) for the design choice.

 ### Variants and transformers